 Cost of Ownership

-Let’s get to the figures: up to 33.2mpg on the WLTP combined cycle.
-And 159g/km of NEDC-rated CO2.
+Let's get to the figures: up to 34.0mpg on the WLTP combined cycle.
+And 188g/km of WLTP-rated CO2.
 These are reasonable by class standards thanks to the use of a dual-clutch transmission which has an efficient type of oil supply and reduced friction.
 Depreciation figures should be as strong as they usually are on Audi models.
-It’s a little disappointing though, that the brand sticks to its usual 60,000 mile limit on the three year warranty.
+It's a little disappointing though, that the brand sticks to its usual 60,000 mile limit on the three year warranty.
 Optional extra-cost packages can extend the cover to either four or five years.

 As for servicing costs, well Audi service intervals tend to range from every 9,000 miles for minor checks to every 19,000 miles for a full service.
 Further assistance in this regard is provided by a fixed price servicing plan that can cover you for between three and five years.
 In fact, this car can even book its own service appointments via an 'Audi connect safety and service' system app.
 As well as providing emergency calling and online roadside assistance, this feature can, at the appropriate time, send a service request direct to your local dealer.
 Another neat service your dealer can offer you is the so-called 'Audi Cam' system.
 Here, technicians carrying out workshop inspections on your Q2 can focus a hand-held 'Audi Cam' camera on specific problems, accompanying the image with a verbal diagnosis to create footage that can be sent to your computer or smartphone.
 That way, you'll know precisely what work you're authorising on your car.